-The Maya village Xetonox's elementary school serves over 220 children from seven to fourteen.
-Like in most Guatemala rural area schools, they have to deal with a higher demand than what they can cope with, and they are always in need of school supplies.
-Four Directions' clients are encouraged to bring school supplies, either by packing them from home or buy stopping with their guide at a store on the way there.
+The Maya village Xetonox’s elementary school serves over 220 children from ages 7 through 14 years old.
+Like most rural area schools in Guatemala, it has to deal with a higher demand than what it can cope with, and it is always in need of school supplies.
+Four Directions’ clients are encouraged to bring school supplies, either by packing them from home or by stopping with their guide at a store on the way there.
 Everything is received with gratitude.

 General School Supplies:

 Chalk, Colored Pencils, Crayons, Dry-Erase Markers, Pencil Cases/Bags, Pens, Rulers, and Solar Calculators

 Craft Scissors and Watercolor Paints

 (Spanish) Human Body, Math, Science, and World Maps